kai687/sphinxawesome-theme/docs/how-to/customize.md

 ---
 ```

-For the methods listed on this page, it's better to use traditional methods to style
+For the methods listed on this page, it's better to use traditional classes to style
 your templates.
 Extra files aren't processed by webpack, so you can't use Tailwind's
 `@apply` directive.
 See {ref}`sec:modify`, if you want to modify the
-existing templates and use (almost) the full power of Tailwind.
+existing templates and use Tailwind CSS.

 (sec:override-styles)=

 ## Add or override styles

-To add extra CSS files, use the {confval}`sphinx:html_css_files` configuration value.
+To add extra CSS files, use the {confval}`sphinx:html_css_files` configuration option.
 To add extra JavaScript files, use the {confval}`sphinx:html_js_files` configuration
-value.
+option.

 For example, place additional styles in a file `_static/custom.css` and add the
 following options to your Sphinx configuration in `conf.py`: